-Copy to: Lucy S. Stark Amv L. Bowler Holland & Hart LLP 555 17th Street, Suite 3200 Denver, Colorado 80202 (303) 295-8000
+Copy to: Lucy Stark, Esq.
+Amy L. Bowler, Esq.
+Holland & Hart LLP 555 17th Street, Suite 3200 Denver, Colorado 80202 (303) 295-8000

-Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box: \Box

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box:

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under Securities Act, check the following box.

-If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-DCP Midstream Partners, LP Large Accelerated Filer ⊠ Accelerated filer Non-Accelerated Filer □ Smaller reporting company

-CALCULATION OF REGISTRATION FEE
+555 17 th Street, Suite 3200 Denver, Colorado 80202 (303) 295-8000 From time to time after the effective date of this registr (Approximate date of commencement of proposed sale to the f the only securities bein g registered on this Form are being offered pursuant to dividend or interest r einvestment plans, please check th e following box: $\Box$ 5 ing registered on this Form are to be offered on a delayed or continuous basi red only in connection with dividend or interest reinvestment plans, check th - ecurities Act of 1933, • gister additional securities for an offering pursuant to Rule 426(b) under the s n statement number of the earlier effective registration statement for the sam lowing box and list the e - ective amendment filed pursuant to Rule 462(c) under the Securities Act, che earlier effective registration statement for the same offering. $\Box$ ck the following box and list the Se ecurities Act registration on • ion statement pursuant to General Instruction I.D. or a post-effective amendr Rule 462(e) under the Securities Act, check the following box. $\ \Box$ nent thereto that shall become effec ctive upon filing with t the - ective amendment to a registration statement filed pursuant to General Instruction and to Rule 413(b) under the Securities Act, check the following box. $\Box$ ction I.D. filed to register additiona l securities or addition ıal 5 whether the registrant is a large accelerated filer, an accelerated filer, a non-ac lerated filer," "accelerated filer" and "smaller reporting company" in Rule 1. ng company.
+See the arge accelerated filer $\boxtimes$ Accelerate ed filer Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller re porting company CALCULATION OF REGISTRATION F EE Amount to be Registered

-Title of Each Class of Securities to be Registered(1) Amount to be Registered(2) Proposed Maximum Offering Price per Security Proposed Maximum Aggregate Offering Price Amount of Registration Fee(3)
+Amount to be Registered

+Proposed Maximum Offering Price per
-Common Units

-Debt Securities(4)
+Unit

+Proposed Maximum Aggregate Offering

+Securities to be Registered

+Common units representing limited partner interests (1)

+Amount to be Registered

+Proposed Maximum Aggregate Offering

+Price(2)

+Amount of Registration Fee(3)

+Amount of Registration Fee(3)